-Figure 6.6.9d1
+Figure 3.6.8e

 The Labels tab controls whether the labels are shown and/or stacked.
 Check both 'Show Labels' and 'Show Label' to display a label.
-The Style frame sets orientation and margin (globally to the given axis and panel), and font, format, font size, and color (for individual labels).
-The Labels Tab on the X/Y Axis Options window is shown below in Figure 6.6.9e
+The Lazy Labels options will insert carriage returns (new lines) in place of any underscores in the label text.
+The orientation and margin, font, format, font size, and color (for individual labels) can be changed.
+Options may be set globally within the current page with the Set All Panels box (label color and text are excluded).
+The Labels Tab on the X/Y Axis Options window is shown below in Figure 3.6.8f

-Figure 6.6.9e
+Figure 3.6.8f